You are here

 - Importantly, applicants should demonstrate a clear understanding of the genetic counseling field which may include shadowing a genetic counselor

 Admission to the genetic counseling program is highly competitive.
 The program admits eight new students per year and meeting the minimum standards does not guarantee an interview or an offer of admission to the program.
-Currently our on-campus interviews are scheduled for 3/7/19 (Th), 3/9/19 (Sa), 3/15/19 (Fr), and 3/16/19 (Sa).
-If you are selected for an on campus interview, you will be notified by 2/15/19 via email.
+Currently our interviews are expected to be in March of 2022 an will be conducted virtually.
+Specific dates have not yet been set.

 Please visit the NMS website at (https://natmatch.com/gcadmissions) to register for the match, review detailed information about the matching process, and to view a demonstration of how the matching algorithm works